Students handing out flyers on the UW campus to advocate for immigrant rights.

 Sanchez, far left, with other members of the Leadership Without Borders team that works with, and for, undocumented students.

-In addition, Quiroz Sanchez works as a targeted recruitment intern for the Dream Project in the UW’s Community Engagement & Leadership Education Center.
+In addition, Quiroz Sanchez worked as a targeted recruitment intern for the Dream Project in the UW’s Community Engagement & Leadership Education Center.
 The Dream Project sends UW students into Puget Sound-area schools as mentors, supporting middle and high school students with college access and post-secondary planning.
-In his recruitment role, Quiroz Sanchez is tasked with adding more undocumented UW students to the Dream Project staff — and finding creative ways to compensate them for their work.
+In his recruitment role, Quiroz Sanchez was tasked with adding more undocumented UW students to the Dream Project staff — and finding creative ways to compensate them for their work.

 A Mentor to Many

-Quiroz Sanchez’s role with The Dream Project has brought him full circle.
+Quiroz Sanchez’s role with The Dream Project brought him full circle.
 When he arrived at the UW, he knew almost no one and joined The Dream Project as a way to make connections.
 Back then, he visited Rainier Beach High School three times a week as a College & Career Readiness Assistant for the Dream Project.
 It was the first of many UW experiences that would expand his world.

 “It was a very diverse group of high school students,” he says.
 “That was refreshing to me, because even as an immigrant, there are so many other immigrant communities to learn about.”